 Hardware Rental Fee – This refers to the amount charged each month to rent the EFTPOS terminal.
-Acting almost as insurance payments, this fee ensures an EFTPOS terminal will be fixed or replaced should the Merchant ever have any trouble through the life of the contract.
+Acting almost as insurance payments, this fee ensures an EFTPOS terminal will be fixed or replaced should the merchant ever have any trouble throughout the life of the contract.

 Merchant Facility – Refers to the EFTPOS terminal or “Facility” provided to you by your bank to accept payments by cards.

-PCI (Payment Card Industry) Compliance – Is required by every EFTPOS terminal in New Zealand and ensures a terminal is built to a specific set of security codes designed to protect customer and security information at the point of a transaction.
+PCI (Payment Card Industry) Compliance – Is required by every EFTPOS terminal in Australia and ensures a terminal is built to a specific set of security codes designed to protect customer and security information at the point of a transaction.